-BrightEdge’s Google Pigeon Analysis Conclusion
+BrightEdge’s Google Pigeon analysis conclusion

-Our analysts conclude that those U.S. businesses with a brick-and-mortar presence that are well optimized for Google Places (“local pack”), and rely heavily on it for rankings and organic search traffic, might expect to have seen performance volatility that closely correlates to that of their local pack appearance rate in late July when the Pigeon update rolled out.
+Our analysts conclude that those U.S. businesses with a brick-and-mortar presence that are well optimized for Google Places (“local pack”), and rely heavily on it for rankings and organic search traffic, might expect to have seen performance volatility that closely correlates to that of their local pack appearance rate in late July when the Google Pigeon update rolled out.